KiteEdge - Portfolio Intelligence Platform

 ├── analytics_engine/ # Python FastAPI - indicators, risk, forecasts

-└── infra/ # Docker, Grafana, K6, Prometheus
+└── infra/ # Docker, Grafana, Kafka, Prometheus config

 2. Real-time streaming via Phoenix Channels + Kafka.
 Market Data service connects to Kite's binary WebSocket (KiteTicker), decodes tick data, and publishes to Kafka topics.
 The Data Pipeline aggregates ticks into candles (1m, 5m, 15m, 1h, daily), computes indicators, and evaluates alert rules.
 Phoenix Channels push live updates to the React dashboard.
+3. Privacy-first session management.
+Kite OAuth tokens live only in Redis with an 18-hour TTL - never persisted to disk.
+The platform is fully self-hosted; no data leaves the user's machine.
+This is the trust differentiator.
+4. Every prediction includes confidence intervals and methodology.
+Monte Carlo VaR reports the simulation count and distribution assumptions.
+Forecasts include MAE/RMSE from walk-forward validation.
+Stress test scenarios cite the historical event and date range.
+No black boxes.

 # Monte Carlo VaR - 10,000 GBM simulations